1egoman/quail/README.md

 - wa-key: go to http://products.wolframalpha.com/developers/ and get an api key.
 Put this here.
 - weather-key: go to http://www.wunderground.com/weather/api/ and get an api key.
 Put this here.

+How do I start Quail?
+---
+First, make sure you've got Python 2.7.x on your system.
+- open a terminal, and go to quail's folder
+- For debugging and other times where you would want to see Quail's stdout/stderr, run ```./quail.py go```
+- In a production environment, Quail can be started as a daemon. (```./quail.py start``, ```./quail.py stop``, ```./quail.py restart``)

 Plugins?
 ---
 Yes, plugins.
 Want to tell your 3D printer to print that model of a cactus from a simple API query?
 That's what I thought.

 #### NOTE: Start a plugin by forking (or cloning) https://github.com/1egoman/qplugin!
-All the work is done for you!
+All the setup work is done for you!

 All a plugin minimally has to have is an info.json:
 ```json